Bearlyfy hits Russian firms with custom GenieLocker ransomware

 Defending against threats like GenieLocker requires a multi-layered security strategy focused on hardening defenses and preparing for incident response.
 Organizations should prioritize the following actions:

-1. Aggressive Patch Management: Bearlyfy's reliance on exploiting known vulnerabilities is its greatest weakness.
+1. Aggressive Patch Management: Many ransomware campaigns rely on exploiting known vulnerabilities.
 Organizations must implement a strict patch management program to ensure all internet-facing systems, especially VPNs, web servers, and remote desktop services, are updated promptly.

 2. Secure Remote Access: Enforce multi-factor authentication (MFA) on all remote access accounts without exception.
 Regularly audit accounts and permissions, adhering to the principle of least privilege.
 Consider using a reliable VPN service with a strong security track record to encrypt traffic and secure connections for remote workers.